 Best 1:1 Mozzarella Substitute: Provolone

 Provolone replicates mozzarella's stretch better than any other widely available cheese.
 Both belong to the pasta filata family, meaning they go through the same hot-water stretching process during production.
-Our mozzarella vs burrata comparison shows how the fresh versions differ.
-That shared technique gives them nearly identical melt behavior.

 Young provolone (aged under three months) has the mild, buttery flavor closest to fresh mozzarella.
 Aged provolone develops sharper notes that work better in sandwiches than on pizza.